Vicalf/chess_rep_project_mh_vvk/README.md

   - Then follow the previous procedure

 ### Encountered Issues and Improvements

+Several issues were faced during the project.

-- Only part of the dependency were noted, and we thus needed to install more libs, and to downgrade some of them
+Firstly, only part of the dependency were given in the README of Mathieu Acher's project.
+Consequenlty running the analysis was initially impossible.
+Thus we needed to install more libraries which we put in the `requirements.txt` file.

+Moreover, some librairies were asked to install without giving clear information on the needed version.
+Mathieu Acher's analysis used methods which are unsupported or deprecated in the most recent libraries versions.
+Thus we had to downgrade some of them.
+In our markdown result file, we can see many warnings about the use of deprecated method.
+We decided not to edit the code in the reproducibility part, but it can be improved to have a clearer vision of the results.

-- The selection of the right docker image was not easy, because the python image was not able to use apt and to install certain packages
+Finally, the choice of the right docker image was difficult, because the python image was not able to use apt and to install some packages.
+That's why we installed python and libraries "from scratch" on the ubuntu image after updating and upgrading it.

 ### Is the Original Study Reproducible?

 We compared analysis.md results with figures given by Mathieu Acher in his article in order to see if the experiments were reproducible.

-As the final ELO values were the same in the analysis.md file and Mathieu Acher's article
-- The original study seems to be reproductible
+As the final ELO values were approximately the same in the analysis.md file and Mathieu Acher's article, we concluded that the original study seemed to be reproducible.

+For the reproduction phase, we also tried to regenerate the same outputs from the base prompt.
+However, due to the randomness of the process, this was not feasible.
+We decided to focus instead on generating new outputs for replication.

+Even when adding new components or using alternative ones with the same format, the study remains reproducible.
+The analysis framework easily supports these additions, ensuring that the results obtained continue to align with the original findings and lead in the same direction.

-## Replicability
+# Replicability

 ### Variability Factors
 - **List of Factors**: We identify the factor of variability described here :